 Assessing risk and identifying recovery

-At the conference, which focuses on simplifying the future of multifamily, RealPage will share how it helps clients assess risk due to billing compliance exposure while still maximizing utility cost recovery.
-RealPage legal experts who have conducted in-depth reviews of utility billing practices and leases to help clients mitigate risk will discuss how combining recovery analysis with risk assessment allows clients to make informed decisions about their utility recovery programs, with a full understanding of both the financial impacts and legal risk associated with billing options.
+At the conference, which focuses on simplifying the future of multifamily, RealPage shared how it helps clients assess risk due to billing compliance exposure while still maximizing utility cost recovery.
+RealPage legal experts who have conducted in-depth reviews of utility billing practices and leases to help clients mitigate risk discussed how combining recovery analysis with risk assessment allows clients to make informed decisions about their utility recovery programs, with a full understanding of both the financial impacts and legal risk associated with billing options.

 This ultimately protects companies from legal and financial risk while helping them to maximize recovery of utility expenses, something that property management companies often don’t have the expertise or resources to do on their own.